MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfctoolbarbutton-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Düğmenin `SIZE` boyutlarını piksel cinsinden içeren bir yapı.
+Düğmenin boyutlarını piksel cinsinden içeren `SIZE` yapısı.

 ### <a name="remarks"></a>Açıklamalar